mconley-kaizen/presentation/README.md

 If you are on linux, installation is very straight forward as `docker` takes advantage of the host's native kernel

 If you are on Mac or Windows, you will need to use the `docker-machine` tools provided in the installation to run `docker` on a virtual machine.
-This is a somewhat seamless, just follow the [tutorials](https://www.docker.com/products/overview#/install_the_platform)
+This is somewhat seamless, just follow the [tutorials](https://www.docker.com/products/overview#/install_the_platform)

 ### Play with it